vandadnp/going-deep-with-dart/issue-4-functions-in-dart/issue-4-functions-in-dart.md

 so what all of this is doing is, with excerpts from Vyacheslav, this is checking the current stack pointer against *a limit* to make sure it's not gone over that, so that a runtime routine can catch such stack overflows and handle that internally! so basically we don't have to worry about that part of the code, is what I'm trying to say 🤠

+NOTE: the C++ code is you have found is part of the compiler itself.
+It's a compiler pass that tries to eliminate redundant stack overflow checks, while ensuring that the code is still interruptible in enough spots.
+The code which handles stack overflow (or an interrupt which looks like stack overflow) lives in the runtime system - more specifically in `runtime_entry.cc`, look for a function that starts like this: `DEFINE_RUNTIME_ENTRY(StackOverflow, 0)` - that's where execution ends up when stack overflow check fails.

 so until this point, before the `loc_9a63f` label, the 64-bit CPU register `eax` (the lower 32-bits of `rax`) is holding the value we are going to print to the console using the `print` function.

+NOTE: `rax` holding the value we are going to print. `mov eax, ...` gets `0xdeadbeef` into `rax` - semantics here is that top 32-bit bits are zeroed on such moves.
+(This is different from how registers like `al` and `ah` work - where you can update one without changing another).

 then when we do get to `loc_9a63f` label eventually, you can see this: